michaelfaulkner/xy-type-models/README.md

 1. Execute the make command (BASH COMMAND: make) to produce the executable ECMC_XY.exe in the source directory;
 2. Copy ECMC_XY.exe to the directory in which you wish to run the Markov chain (the run directory) (BASH COMMAND (e.g.): cp ECMC_XY.exe ../L8run1);
-3. Set the lattice length, no. of samples (measurements), etc. in initial.in in the run directory;
+3. Set the lattice length, no. of samples (no_of_observations), etc. in initial.in in the run directory;
 4. Execute ECMC_XY.exe (BASH COMMAND: ./ECMC_XY.exe) in the run directory: this will produce subdirectories for each temperature, then run the ECMC and draw samples from PDF at each temperatures: the samples are saved to files in the subdirectories;
 5. Run the python script analyse_samples_ECMC_XY.py (BASH COMMAND: python analyse_samples_ECMC_XY.py) in the run directory to produce the estimates of the quantities of interest, which are printed to a file.